pveinberg/live-statics/README.md

 # About Live-Statics

-Live-Statics is an open source Laravel package that helps developers providing them with a quick way to implement static pages, facilitating data injection into real views, in a way that all behaviors will be the same as the real ones.
-You won't have to spend any time with integration tasks any more.
+Live-Statics is an open source Laravel package that will help you quickly build prototypes and static pages facilitating data injection into real views.
+Because all mocked objects will behave as the real ones you won't have to spend any time with integration tasks.

-Given that your statics and live views will be all the same, you will be allowed you to switch between them at any time, modifying things once for both of them.
-Generated url's will behave as the real ones, providing you with a fully functional 'live-static' version of your web application that you can navigate clicking around.
+Both real and mocked data sources will live together so you will be able you to switch between them at any time.
+Also because our fake objects will behave as real, a fully functional 'live-static' version of your web application will be accessible to explore and click around.

-You will be able to parametrize almost any generated content, so your statics can be changed in real time to modify how your site looks, which version of the fake data is injected and how shuld it be shown.
+Almost any generated content can be parametrized, so your live-statics can be modified in real time by just passing some URL parameters.
 This will come incredibly handy to perform visual QA, client presentations, and simply just to have a glance on how your site will behave with dynamic content.

-Here's a [link to the full article](https://todo.com) with detailed explanations and live examples.
-Please give it a read!

 # Install